luciengenova-pacificfusion/rough-pump-simulator/README.md

 ### Worst-case model

-Uncomment `k2 = 0; c2 = 0;` to remove the optical-table-leg compliance and treat m2 as directly grounded through the isolator only.
+Uncomment `k2 = 0; c2 = 0;` to remove the optical-table-leg isolation and treat m2 as free floating in space (a worst case assumption for large structure modeling).

 ## Outputs